We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - urinary problems

-Some women with uterine fibroids don’t experience any symptoms.
-Fibroids are also typically benign and may shrink on their own.
+Some people with uterine fibroids don’t experience any symptoms.

-About 1 out of every 10 women in the United States is believed to have endometriosis, but many cases go undiagnosed.
+About 1 in every 10 people of reproductive age with a uterus is believed to have endometriosis.
+However, many cases go undiagnosed.

 - pelvic pain and cramping